YahyaAlmodallal/sremov/README.md

 ## Information sources: Embase databse

   This is not an exhaustive search of the literature, which could additionally include OVID Medline and grey literature databases, these were omitted due to time constraints.

+    Summary:
     - Date of publication: 2000-2023
     - Language and availability: English, full abstract
     - Type of publication: article or article in press
     - Query #1 simply:
       -- Anywhere: virotherapy or oncoloytic
           -- OR abstract, title, keyword: virus + cancer -- And Any where: lab or model
-  - Query #2 simply:
+    - Query #2 simply: disease type is neoplastic
-    -- Disease type: cancer
-  - Query #3 simply:
+    - Query #3 simply: Non-clinical research
-    -- Non-clinical research

     Embase
     Session Results